 For example; “If I go to the gym do I expect it to be a miserable experience of pain or do I expect that going to the gym will make me feel better, be stronger and lift my mood?

 The first expectation will not result in motivation, obviously.
 Whereas the second expectation is a good start.
 The reason this is so important is that brains are all about saving energy.
 Your brain does not want you to engage in any effort if there is no expectation of an increase in performance or results.
-So whenever you just don’t feel like it, the first thing I want you to do is this, Visualize a positive result.
+So whenever you just don’t feel like it, the first thing I want you to do is, Visualize a positive result.

 You have to link your increase in performance to a reward.
 Rewards can be intrinsic like a sense of achievement or living your values or they can be extrinsic, like recognition or a promotion.
 The important part of Step 2, is that you link your reward for performance to something that is meaningful or valuable to you.

 For example, if I get better at creating videos, like the one above, I can reach more people and impact more lives.
 So, whenever you’re putting off an activity I want you to ask yourself if I do this, and do it well.
-What short term and long term rewards will this generate for me?
+What short-term and long-term rewards will this generate for me?

 You must be very careful about the way you speak to yourself.
-Your thoughts are the single biggest factor in your resolve, perseverance and ultimately success.
+Your thoughts are the single biggest factor in your resolve, perseverance, and ultimately success.

-You visualize a positive result then link to a specific activity to a specific reward.
-Then you say to yourself, “I can do this” and “I deserve to live my life to the highest levels.” and “I deserve the rewards of performing this activity, I will rise to the occasion.”
+You visualize a positive result and then link to a specific activity to a specific reward.
+Then you say to yourself, “I can do this” “I deserve to live my life to the highest levels.” and “I deserve the rewards of performing this activity, I will rise to the occasion.”

 ❝ The way you speak to yourself is a cause and effect relationship.
 A powerful tool to motivate yourself, every day.

-Imagine an aircraft taking off all the energy’s expended on speeding down the runway to get a lift.
+Imagine an aircraft taking off all the energy expended on speeding down the runway to get a lift.
 For you to achieve success, your actions must be in-congruence with your thoughts.
 If you want to, metaphorically, take off.